zwierski/croquemADAme-datastory/index.md

 But first, let's explain to you what kind of data we used for our research.

-# What data will we analyse?
+# What data will we analyse, and how?

 To answer our questions, we will use a large dataset of YouTube channels and videos: YouNiverse.
 The dataset is divided into three main types of data:
 - Channel data, containing e. g. the date a channel registered on YouTube, its number of subscribers, etc.